nus-cs2103-AY2021S1/ip/docs/README.md

 ```

 ### 2. `deadline DESCRIPTION /by TIME` - Add *deadline* task to the list.
-Tips: If you input the time in format yyyy-mm-dd, a more readable format will be displayed.
+Tips: If you input a valid time in the format of yyyy-mm-dd, a more readable format will be displayed.
-Otherwise, your time will be displayed in your input format.
+Otherwise, the time will be displayed in your input format, you can input any string you want. (e.g. tonight)

 Example of usage: